vinaytandel94/website/README.md

 # Added all the contain for home page with information and images and also created ccs for contain structure.

-#I have used HTML checker tool for any code error. the only code error that appeared was an alt attribute was missing for images.
+# I have used HTML checker tool for any code error. the only code error that appeared was an alt attribute was missing for images.
 I have managed to add alt attribute for the image.

-#Testing ccs code in validation service
+#created event.html page and adding image transition.